My Fourth Visit

 we lived and we died

-and now we are in the middle of being forgotten
+now we are in the middle of being forgotten

-the things we would have tried
+oh the things we'd have tried

 to not have our last moment for forgetting